Deeper than DEEP: A Spectroscopic Survey of $z>3$ Lyman-$\alpha$ Emitters in the Extended Groth Strip: Redshift Catalog

 With the exception of ID 200415, the difference in the measured spectroscopic redshift between that of our survey and previously published values for these 4 sources ranges from $\Delta z = 0.0007-0.03$.
 These small differences in the measured $z$ are consistent with the differences in spectral resolution, rest-frame spectral features sampled, and potential variation in slit placement between our observations and those of the MOSDEF, DEEP2, and 3D-HST surveys.

 During December 2022, the CEERS team observed the EGS with NIRSpec.
+The CEERS NIRSpec multi-object slit masks were primarily designed around promising $z \gtrsim 8$ candidates observed with previous imaging campaigns from the first set of CEERS imaging.
+These observations covered $1-5 \mu$m wavelengths using both medium resolution gratings ($R = 1000$; G140M/F100LP, G235M/F170LP, and G395M/F290LP) and the prism ($R = 30-300$) for a total integration time of $3107$~s.
+While the primary goal for these observations were to find $z \gtrsim 8$ galaxies, some of the targeted objects were instead confirmed to have lower spectroscopic redshifts ($z_\mathrm{spec} = 4-6$) that lie within the redshift range of our catalog.
+The NIRSpec observations at this redshift range covers a suite of diagnostic spectral features, such as the $4000$\AA-break, [O{ II}], and H$\alpha$, which can be used in combination with our observations to measure the correlation with Ly$\alpha$ emission and important galaxy conditions.
 Two galaxies with a measured spectrum (ID 10496 and 14628 from \citealt{Stefanon_2017}) are also found in our catalog (ID 47173 and 37653, respectively).
 ID 47173 was observed twice in 2020 and 2021 with DEIMOS, resulting in two redshift measurements ($z_\text{spec} = 3.3038$ with $Q=3$ and $z_\text{spec} = 3.3056$ with $Q=2$).
-NIRSpec spectroscopy is consistent with the $Q=3$ measured redshift by $\Delta z = 0.002$, with $z_\text{NIRSpec} = 3.30186$ (MSA ID 11699, \citealt{ArrabalHaro2023}).
+NIRSpec spectroscopy is consistent with the $Q=3$ measured redshift by $\Delta z = 0.002$, with $z_\text{NIRSpec} = 3.30186$ (MSA ID 11699, Arrabal Haro et al.~in prep).
 The difference in redshift in part represents the offset between the Ly$\alpha$ emission ($\Delta v_\mathrm{Ly\alpha}$) and the associated metal lines observed in NIRSpec spectroscopy, which better trace the systemic redshift of the galaxy.
 In this case, the observed offset in Ly$\alpha$ emission for this galaxy is $580$ km s$^{-1}$.
 This is within the range of $\Delta v_\mathrm{Ly\alpha}$ found by \citet{Marchi_2019} around $z \sim 3.5$ star-forming galaxies, with offsets up to $800$ km s$^{-1}$ and an average offset of $\langle \Delta v_\mathrm{Ly\alpha} \rangle = 358$ km s$^{-1}$.